🏔️ CLIMB MONT BLANC IN 2025 🏔️

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-For your Mont Blanc summit attempt the guide to climber ratio is 1:2.
-This means for groups of 6 people there will be 3 mountain guides.
+For your Mont Blanc summit attempt (on Day 5 to Day 7), the guide-to-climber ratio is 1:2.
+This means that for groups of six people, there will be three mountain guides.

 As the climate heats up and Europe experiences hotter temperatures at the height of summer, the conditions in the Alps are worsening, particularly on Mont Blanc.
 There have been increased rockfalls during August in recent years, leading to unavoidable accidents.
 In August 2022, the mayor of Saint-Gervais at the foot of Mont Blanc took the decision to close the mountain refuges at Goûter and Tête Rousse due to dangerous rockfalls.
 For this reason, we have taken the decision not to offer this trips that go for the summit during August in future years.